alexiaruegut/fireplay/README.md

 # 🔥 Fireplay

 **Fireplay** is a blazing fast Progressive Web App (PWA) for discovering and exploring video games using the RAWG API.
 Built with Next.js 15, TailwindCSS, Firebase and fully installable on any device.
+Acces to the app with my Vercel: https://fireplay-one.vercel.app/

 ## 🚀 Features